ABOUT GEN-Z AOTEAROA

 Online + Community Mahi

-We partner with a range of oragnisations and campaigns on social media.
+We partner with a range of organisations and campaigns on social media.
 We turn our online energy into on-the-ground work, collaborating on events, and other youth activities.

 Photo: Kaita Tahi Hummel